 DIY Guide to Cleaning Your Air Conditioner (Indoor & Outdoor Units)

 Having your air conditioner breakdown when you need it most can be very frustrating.
 Unfortunately, this tends to happen in many households due to inadequate care and maintenance or mistiming of the same.
 Like any electrical unit, proper cleaning and servicing of your air conditioner is a must in order to keep it running smoothly.
 This is especially needed in places where hot climate is experienced for months at a stretch, thereby suggesting the overuse of cooling systems in the house.
-Nonetheless, all air conditioning units must be deep cleaned at least once a year to ensure proper functioning throughout the summer or a sudden heat wave.

 So how can you clean your AC yourself without the help of a trained HVAC professional?
 Well, you’re definitely going to need a thorough DIY guide to cleaning your air conditioner; one that includes steps to clean both the indoor and outdoor units of a split AC.
 Luckily, you’ve come to the right place because Maid For You has got you covered!
 Read on for all the guidance you need when attempting a DIY cleaning of your air conditioner.

 How to Clean the Outdoor Unit of Your AC

 Before we explain how to clean the condenser unit of your AC, consider the location.
 Safety must be the number one priority here, hence, if the outdoor unit is fitted high above the ground, we advise calling in a professional to get the job done.
 On the other hand, condenser units that can be reached from the ground or from a standard household ladder should be cleaned as per the steps below.

 WARNING: For safety reasons, turn off the main power supply to the air conditioner before you start the cleaning process.

 Step 1: Remove Dust from the Fins and Fan Blades